Xo4yTpamBau/TicTacToeConsol/README.md

 1. Follow the link
 [Link to the repository](https://github.com/Xo4yTpamBau/TicTacToeConsol)

-2. Copy the project to your computer
+2. Copy the project to your computer.
 [If you do not know how, then here is a link with instructions](https://www.lenakso.top/chto-takoe-git-clone-i-kak-klonirovat-repozitorij/)

-3. Open the console and go to the directory with the project (cd "project path")
+3. Open the console and go to the directory with the project (cd "project path").

 4. Below are 3 commands, just copy and paste the commands into the console.
-Voila, the game is running
+Voila, the game is running.
+[I hope you have a jdk)](https://lumpics.ru/how-to-install-jdk-in-windows-10/)

 ### `javac -d bin -sourcepath src src\com\ticTacToe\TicTacToe.java`
 ### `jar -cmf manifest.mf sample.jar  -C bin .`